veracode/Veracode-Community-Projects/README.md

 - [veracode-to-csv](https://github.com/ctcampbell/veracode-to-csv) ([Ctcampbell](https://github.com/ctcampbell)) - This script outputs one CSV file per scan per application profile visible in a Veracode platform account.
 The output can be imported into  Splunk for further analysis.

 - [VCCLI](https://github.com/michaelhorty/VCCLI) ([Michaelhorty](https://github.com/michaelhorty)) - Veracode AST and Security Labs utility in .NET Core.

-- [Generate License Notice file](https://github.com/gmdavef/sca-scripts) ([Dave Ferguson](https://github.com/gmdavef)) - Python script that creates a License Notice file (sometimes called an Attribution Report) for an application that has been scanned by Veracode SCA.

 ## User provisioning, management and deprovisioning